Court of record

 A court of record is a trial court or appellate court in which a record of the proceedings is captured and preserved, for the possibility of appeal.
 A court clerk or a court reporter takes down a record of oral proceedings.
 That written record (and all other evidence) is preserved at least long enough for all appeals to be exhausted, or for some further period of time provided by law (for example, in some U.S. states, death penalty statutes provide that all evidence must be preserved for an extended period of time).

 Most courts of record have rules of procedure (see rules of evidence, rules of civil procedure, and rules of criminal procedure) and therefore they require that most parties be represented by counsel (specifically, attorneys holding a license to practice law before the specific tribunal).

-In contrast, in courts not of record, oral proceedings are not recorded, and the judge makes his or her decision based on notes and memory.
+In contrast, in courts not of record, oral proceedings are not recorded, and the judge makes their decision based on notes and memory.
 In most "not of record" proceedings, the parties may appear personally, without lawyers.
 For example, most small claims courts, traffic courts, justice courts presided over by justices of the peace, many administrative tribunals that make initial governmental administrative decisions such as government benefit determinations, and the like, are not courts of record.

+India

+The Constitution of India, under Article 129 states that the Supreme Court of India shall be a Court of record with powers to punish for contempt of itself.
+Similarly, Art 215 declares all High Courts of India to be a Court of Record.

+United Kingdom

+In England and Wales

+Courts of record are loosely defined in English law.
+They have been defined as: